yojota/yojota/README.md

 ### ✔️ I'm currently learning
 - Kubernetes
-- Ansible
+- Improve my scripting in python
 - Azure
-- Git Actions
+- Github Actions

 ### 👩‍💻 I'm working on
-- Infracture in Azure for some client
+- Onboarding in new company

 ### 💡 Goals for 2021
 - Certification in Azure/Terraform